-The North Carolina City & County Management Association’s (NCCCMA) Civic Education Project works to educate youth and adults about local government in North Carolina.
+The North Carolina City & County Management Association’s (NCCCMA) Civic Education Project (broken link. in the process of fixing) works to educate youth and adults about local government in North Carolina.
 The Project’s Local Government Seminars for teachers and Citizens Academy Guide ensure that all of our communities’ citizens have the opportunity to learn about local government and become involved in civic life.

 The NCCCMA provides excellent resources for teachers, such as an online local government textbook, which educates the reader about how counties, cities, towns, and villages affect our lives.
 Explore the online textbook by clicking here.
 Further, Carolina K-12 partners with the NCCCMA to offer Local Government Seminars each year, innovative and engaging trainings for teachers, after school providers, and other education stakeholders on teaching about North Carolina local government.

 The North Carolina Museum of History